 Year-long, 2.25 credit course earns:

-- AP Psychology (1 elective credit in Social Studies)
+- AP Psychology (1 credit in Social Studies)

 - Human Anatomy (1 elective credit in Science)